bedantsharma/Transfer_photos_between_mac_and_android/README.md

 by now your screen should look like this -
 <img width="440" alt="image" src="https://github.com/user-attachments/assets/67da3310-84cc-4898-b486-e12f912f2403">

-now you just have to type and press enter
+now you just have to type this command in your terminal window and press enter

 ```
 python3 app.py